SUSTAINABILITY AND CREATIVE REUSE (3hrs)

-Learn about improving sustainability and incorporating creative reuse in your program with this 3-hour professional learning workshop for Early Childhood, Primary or OOSH educators.
+Learn about improving sustainability and incorporating creative reuse in your program with this 3-hour professional learning workshop for Early Childhood or OOSH educators.

-This inquiry-based learning workshop will increase your capacity to use reuse materials in innovative, useful and creative ways.
+The workshop will increase your capacity to use reuse materials in innovative, useful and creative ways.
 We will clarify waste disposal methods for common household items, and explore readily available waste materials to better understand their reuse potential.
-We will cover construction techniques and loose parts using a variety of materials enabling educators to confidently implement reuse materials in to arts, STEM, literacy, numeracy and play programs.
+We will cover construction techniques using a variety of materials enabling educators to confidently implement reuse materials in your centre’s activities.

 - Introduction to reuse materials in educational and play-based contexts